WBTN (AM): History

 In 2008, WBTN was purchased by Shires Media Partnership.
 A few years later, the Federal Communications Commission granted WBTN permission to broadcast at night with 85 watts of power.

 The station began simulcasting a mostly classic rock format at the 96.5 FM dial position in May 2021 using the tagline "We Bring the Noise", a play on the AM station's longtime call letters.

+By June 2025, WBTN—which had become a volunteer-run station—had run into financial problems after losing out on a series of state grants, hosts failed to pay the station for their airtime, and listener donations decreased; this led to an unpaid power bill that took WBTN off the air for at least two weeks.
+Station manager and programmer Jason Lillie said that WBTN needed to spend $2,500 a month at minimum to operate.